About the Port's Greenhouse Gas Emissions Inventories

 Trends

 GHG emissions from maritime supply chain (ocean-going vessels, commercial harbor vessels, recreational vessels, locomotives, cargo-handling equipment, cruise buses on terminals) are not quantified annually.
-GHG and air emissions from these sources are quantified every five years through the Puget Sound Maritime Air Emissions Inventory.
-While the Port does not have GHG data for these sources in 2020, GHG emissions associated with the maritime supply chain declined significantly from the cancellation of the 2020 cruise season in response to COVID-19.
+GHG and air emissions from these sources are quantified every five years through the Puget Sound Maritime Air Emissions Inventory

 *Note: Data on GHG emissions from maritime supply chain (ocean-going vessels, commercial harbor vessels, recreational vessels, locomotives, cargo-handling equipment, cruise buses on terminals) comes from the Puget Sound Maritime Air Emissions Inventory.
 Completion of this inventory occurs every 5 years and is complex as the Port does not own or manage the vessels and equipment.
 The 2020 Maritime Scope 3 Emissions data uses 2016 GHG emissions levels for maritime supply chain sources because 2016 is the most recent year that data from these sources is available.
-The next Puget Sound Maritime Air Emissions Inventory will be complete for year 2021.
+The next Puget Sound Maritime Air Emissions Inventory will be complete for year 2021 and is expected to be published in Spring 2024.